Author: Najla Ksouri

 3.2 Analysis of the predicted sites

-The full results are provided in an HTML report called “peak_synthesis.html”.
-For each algorithm, five motifs are returned with their corresponding logos in both direct and reverse orientation, statistical significance, E-value, annotation, Ncor, matrix, and other parameters.
+The complete results are available in an HTML report called “peak_synthesis.html.”
+This report provides detailed information for each algorithm, including five motifs with their corresponding logos in both direct and reverse orientations.
+Additionally, the report includes data on statistical significance, E-value, annotation, Ncor, matrix, and other relevant parameters for each motif.

-In the present case, we consider Motif 2 and Motif 6 detected respectively with oligo and dyad analysis as the best-scored potential motifs since they have the highest significance and Ncor score (as shown in Figure 3).
+In the present case, Motif 2 and Motif 6 are considered the best-scored potential motifs, detected respectively by oligo and dyad analysis.
+These motifs have been identified as having the highest significance and Ncor score, as illustrated in Figure 3.

 Figure 3.
 Top significant motifs discovered by aligo and dyad algorithms.

-However, to ensure a reliable motif comparison, we recommend re-comparing these two selected motifs to the FootprintDB Plants database, setting stringent values for the “cor” and “Ncor” parameters.
+However, to ensure a reliable motif comparison, we recommend re-comparing these two selected motifs against the FootprintDB Plants database, using stringent values for the “cor” and “Ncor” parameters.

 3.3 Estimating the relevance of the results.

-While identifying CAMTA-associated motifs is a valuable first step, caution is necessary before considering them as trustworthy predictions.
-To assess their reliability and rule out chance identification, we must compare their significance scores with those of top-ranking motifs found in random control clusters (negative control).
+While identifying CAMTA-associated motifs is a valuable first step, caution is necessary before considering them as reliable predictions.
+To assess their reliability and rule out chance identification, we must compare their significance scores with those of top-ranking motifs found in random control clusters (negative controls).

 Note 6: Information regarding the statistical significance of the detected patterns is stored in the file “{UP1}/random$r.rm.fna.peaks-rm/results/oligos_5-8nt/peaks_oligos-2str-noov_5-8nt_mvk-2_-2.tab”, where the variable r ranges from 1 to 50.